rsr coaches

 What Makes RSR Different?
 Mental training is just as valued as physical training.
 This program provides the support, resources, and space to embrace the secret sauce of the sport of rowing - the mental game.
 What RSR offers around mental training, is everything I would have wanted as a competitive athlete, prior to competing in college.
 When you can train your brain to work through mental barriers and understand why they are there, you take a big step in increasing your ability to perform under pressure.
 The mental training tools you learn at RSR will live in your tool box forever and can be applied to any rowing or non-rowing experience.

-Favorite Song to Erg to: TBD
+Favorite Song to Erg to: “Badlands” by Bruce Springsteen

-Favorite Happy Song: TBD
+Favorite Happy Song: “Domino” by Van Morrison

-JOSH FIEN-HELFMAN -“FH”
+JOSH FIEN-HELFMAN -“"FH"”

 Favorite RSR Lesson: There are several factors in boatspeed.
 Therefore, having the fastest rowers in a boat doesn't always generate the fastest boat.
 You learn what else drives boatspeed (and erg speed) at RSR.
 Then you practice it.
 And at Youth Nationals, you demonstrate it.